 Frequently Asked Questions

-Are Dumbbell Pullover Alternatives Better?
+Are the Alternatives of Dumbbell Pullover Better?

 The answer will vary depending on the lifter, their preferences, and the muscles they are trying to work.
-Someone who is trying to target the back and triceps might better benefit from one of the dumbbell pullover alternatives discussed above, while those wanting the traditional dumbbell pullover can find success with that exercise too.
+Someone who is trying to target the back and triceps might better benefit from one of the alternatives of dumbbell pullover discussed above, while those wanting the traditional dumbbell pullover can find success with that exercise too.

 Again, this comes down to personal preference.
 However, the bench may allow for more comfort from thicker padding, as well as offer alternatives by being able to adjust the incline and allowing for more range of motion.

-When done improperly, dumbbell pullovers workout can put additional strain and stress on the shoulder.
+When done improperly, dumbbell pullovers exercise can put additional strain and stress on the shoulder.
 To prevent this, make sure the scapulas are being rotated slightly outwards once the shoulders hit 60 degrees of forward flexion.

 Is a Dumbbell Pullover a Push or Pull Exercise?